UNIGIS-Salzburg/Opt_AppDev-R/README.md

 - Introduce the concept of remote sensing and its importance in spatial analyses.
 - Discuss the processing and analysis of satellite imagery.
 - Explore packages like **stars**, and tools for specific satellite data.

+### folder: example_introduction_packages
+- In this folder, I will add more and more examples, on how we might use the packages / libraries for examples.

 ### Automation Tools
 - [packagechecker.R](https://github.com/UNIGIS-Salzburg/Opt_AppDev-R/blob/major-revision/packagechecker.R) - to lookup the packages used in the .RMD files